Kornweiss-Medical-LLC/KMLLC/docs/insulin_resistance/Physicians Should Not Use Hemoglobin A1c to Rule-Out Diabetes.md

 **How widespread is the practice of screening with A1c alone?**

-Given the poor performance of the A1c which detects only 30% of cases of diabetes that would be detected using all three of the diagnostic tests (FPG, OGTT, and A1c), and given that the diagnostic threshold correlates with complications of the disease rather than with early disease or precursors, you would assume that most physicians would not use the A1c as their primary screening test.
-You would be wrong.

-According to a study conducted in 2019 by [Evron et al.](https://doi.org/10.2337/dc17-1726), out of nearly 10,000 patients in a major health insurance network in Michigan who were eligible to be screened for diabetes, only 11 (patients, not percent) were screened for diabetes with an OGTT over a 3 year time period.
-The rest were screened using either a glucose test (12%), an A1c (14%), or not at all.
+According to [Evron et al. 2019](https://doi.org/10.2337/dc17-1726), out of nearly 10,000 patients in a major health insurance network in Michigan who were eligible to be screened for diabetes, only 11 (patients, not percent) were screened for diabetes with an OGTT over a 3 year time period.
+The rest were screened using either a fasting plasma glucose (FPG) level (12%), an A1c (14%), or not at all (74%).
+Overall, this study demonstrated that screening was inadequate and that A1c and FPG were used while OGTT was hardly used at all.

 **The Pathophysiology that Precedes Diabetes**

-The [initial pathophysiology of type II diabetes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995525/) is not hyperglycemia, it’s hyperinsulinemia.
+The [initial pathophysiology of type II diabetes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995525/) is not hyperglycemia; it’s hyperinsulinemia.
 Insulin is the hormone that is released by the pancreas in response to energy consumption.
 In particular, when carbohydrates are consumed, the pancreas responds by releasing insulin.
 Insulin has a multitude of effects on different organs and cell-types, but its primary effects include:

 - signaling the liver to stop gluconeogenesis and glycogenolysis so that the liver does not release any additional glucose into circulation
 - signaling the liver, muscle, and other cell types to open channels to allow glucose to pass from the bloodstream into the cells